MassimoMarrone/Example_3/README.md

 # AISE_Sockshop

 The purpose of this tutorial is to provide a brief introduction to microservices, with a particular focus on their deployment.
 Specifically, we will deploy the [SockShop](https://github.com/microservices-demo/microservices-demo) application locally. **SockShop** is a well-known microservices-based benchmarking application.
-The deployment will be carried out using [Docker](https://www.docker.com/) and [Kubernetes](https://kubernetes.io/).
+The deployment will be carried out using [Docker](https://www.docker.com/) or [Kubernetes](https://kubernetes.io/).
 In addition, this tutorial will include a short background on these tools to help contextualize the process.

 ## Microservices